fraenkel-lab/OmicsIntegrator/README.md

   --garnetBeta=GB       Parameter for scaling the GARNET module scores.
 Use to
                         make the GARNET scores on the same scale as the provided scores.
 Default = 0.01.
+  --musquared           Flag to add negative prizes to hub nodes proportional
+                        to their degree^2, rather than degree.
+Must specify a positive mu in conf file.
   --msgpath=MSGPATH     Full path to the message passing code.
 Default =
                         "<current directory>/msgsteiner9"
   --outpath=OUTPUTPATH  Path to the directory which will hold the output